bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 CAN protocol is a lower-layer protocol used for .
 Since CANOpen communication is based on CAN protocol (which is obvious), we would first walk through the CAN communication here.
 CANOpen Communication follows in the next section.

 ## 1. CAN communication

+### 1.1 Basic structure of CAN message

+Since
+To send or receive CAN message, we have to understand the basic structure of CAN message.  consists of

+### 1.2 CAN settings at cubeMx

+### 1.3 Wiring for CAN communication

-### 1.1 Initialization of CAN communication
+### 1.4 Initialization of CAN communication
-To establish CAN communication, in STM controllers, we should first initialize the CAN configuration.
-In this state, we configure the
+In STM controllers, we first have to initialize the configuration of the CAN.
+In this state, the code determines which messages the device listens to and which messages it doesn't listen to.

 configuration as below.
 Since our goal is to develop master node rather than slave node, I usually don't make any filter for the CAN communication.
 So the initialization code is quite simple as below.